ThusharaSampath/choreo-samples/hello-world-mi/readme.md

 # Hello World MI

 Sample for Hello World service.
-This API responds with a "Hello: World" message when called, making it an excellent starting point for beginners and a handy tool for testing API integrations.
+When called, this API responds with a "Hello: World" message, making it an excellent starting point for beginners and a handy tool for testing API integrations.

 ## Getting started